Anaconder/SBA2/README.md

 - An error should be thrown if an assignment group doesn't belong to it's course,the course id should match.(need more clarification)[probably means that if it is not in the assigments attribute of the assignment group object]

 - Use try /catch to prevent invalid inputs

 - Assignments that aren't due should not be part of the average.late submission should attract a 10% submission penalty.

-- Create a function named getLearnerData() that accepts these values as parameters, in the order listed: (CourseInfo, AssignmentGroup, [LearnerSubmission]), and returns the formatted result, which should be an array of objects as described above
+- Create a function named getLearnerData() that accepts these values as parameters, in the order listed: (CourseInfo, AssignmentGroup, [studentubmission]), and returns the formatted result, which should be an array of objects as described above

 ## Grading Requirements /Minimum Viable product